Beyond Two Parameters: Revisiting Dark Energy with the Latest Cosmic Probes

 Before concluding this section, we investigate additional cosmological quantities that provide further insight into the behavior of the 4PDE model.
 In Fig.~\ref{fig:Reconstruction}, we show the evolution of the normalized dark energy density, $\rho_{\mathrm{de}}(a)/\rho_{\mathrm{de}}(a_0)$ (left panel), and the dark energy equation of state $w_{\rm de}(a)$ (right panel), using MCMC samples from the CMB+DESI, CMB+DESI+DESY5, and CMB+DESI+PantheonPlus datasets.
 The evolution of $\rho_{\rm de}(a)$ reveals an emergent behavior: it grows from early times, reaches a maximum, and then begins to decline.
-This illustrates one of the strengths of the 4PDE parametrization: its flexibility allows it to capture more articulated and non-monotonic behaviors of the dark energy density, which are inaccessible to simpler models.
+However, we note that this reconstructed evolution is comparable to that allowed by the CPL parametrization.
+Therefore, in terms of reconstructing the dark energy evolution history, the present 4PDE analysis does not reveal any distinctive features beyond those already captured by standard two-parameter models.
 In contrast, the equation of state $w_{\rm de}(a)$ shows a transition from a phantom regime in the past to a quintessence regime at late times, crossing the phantom divide line, as also seen in recent analyses~\cite{Ozulker:2025ehg,Cheng:2025lod}.
 This phantom-to-quintessence transition is reminiscent of the behavior found in the CPL parametrization, particularly in DESI analyses~\cite{DESI:2025zgx}.
 Similar features have been observed in other two-parameter models of dark energy, as discussed in~\cite{Giare:2024gpk}, suggesting that the dynamical behavior captured by our four-parameter model aligns well with recent trends in observational cosmology.